-Staff will return to Board in the future to seek approval for the Fiscal Year 2021/22 funding of \$395,665, which is part of the City Council approved five-year capital improvement program plan.
+There is no fiscal impact as a result of this update.
+Staff will return to Public Utilities Board in the future regarding the use of funding in the amount of \$395,665 which is included in the adopted FY 2021/22 budget and Capital Improvement Plan.
 Funding for subsequent years will be included in the next biennial budget process.